 Before the strain gage, people conducted their industrial weighing applications with mechanical lever scales.
 After that, they used both hydraulic and pneumatic force sensors.
 While, as we mentioned, the Wheatstone bridge equation was invented in the mid-1800s, it wasn't until the mid-1900's that it was joined with the strain gauge to make effective load cells.
 The first bonded resistance wire strain gauge was developed in the 1940s.
 Years later, when modern electronics caught up, load cell development became both technically and economically viable.
 Once that happened, the industry took off, and it hasn't slowed down since.

 Load cell instruments aim to highlight the actual mass of a material.
 They are produced based on the principles of mass measurement under fluid pressure, elasticity, magnetic effect, piezoelectric and zero environments.

-Load cells can efficiently perform precise and linear measurement, without showing any differences in data caused by changes in the environment or medium.
-Today's advanced load cells typically offer a very long life due to their sustainable design.
-Their design includes no moving parts that decrease the chances of machine damage.
+Another load cell advantage is the fact that they are so efficient; load cells can efficiently perform precise and linear measurement, without showing any differences in data caused by changes in the environment or medium.

 In today's society, the efficacy and accuracy of balancing scales are at their best.
 Scientific explorations have made it possible for us to accurately assess the weight even to the hundredth and thousandth of a decimal.
 There are no chances of inaccuracy when measuring the weight of an item on an electric scale.